bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 1) Scripted-mode: where the user calls software within the container and run.
 2) Interactive-mode: where the user can enter into the container use it like an operating systems.

-<br/><br/>In this tutorial, we will be using Singularity in interactive mode to run MetaPro commands.
+In this tutorial, we will be using Singularity in interactive mode to run MetaPro commands.
 The command to download and create the MetaPro image _(below)_ has already been run for you:

 singularity pull docker://parkinsonlab/metapro:develop   **[DO NOT RUN]**